Hexagone Balard: History

 As a military base, the command of the site is handed over to the Major General of the Defence Staff, deputy to the Chief of the Defence Staff.

-Personnel transferred from historical buildings in central Paris to this site in the south of the city, excepting the Defence Minister who remains in central Paris.
+Personnel transferred from historic buildings in central Paris to this site in the south of the city, excepting the Defence Minister who remains in central Paris.
 Half of the complex is renovation, including an old navy building, designed in 1934 by Gustave and Auguste Perret.
-The complex boasts a real drawbridge, interior gardens, missile-strike-resisant walls and an underground operational room.
+The complex boasts a real drawbridge, interior gardens, missile-strike-resistant walls and an underground operational room.

 Appearance

 Images of the complex (as well as all military-related and sensitive government buildings in France) can't be seen on Bing Maps, Google Maps, Google Earth, and Google Street View for national security reasons, yet Here WeGo, and Yandex Maps do not censor the satellite image.

 Only the faceted roof is visible from the elevated ring road.
 It has the largest solar panel roof in Paris.